 Walls, usually considered sturdy barriers, unwittingly harbor these industrious insects and their disruptive activities.
 Over time, the damage inflicted by termites in the wall can be substantial, compromising the structural integrity of the affected areas.
 However, there is no cause for despair, as professional assistance is readily available.

-Upon suspecting the existence of termites within your walls, it becomes crucial to engage the expertise of licensed pest control professionals like Innovative Pest Solutions.
+Upon suspecting the existence of termites within your walls, it becomes crucial to engage the expertise of licensed pest control professionals like Innovative Pest Solutions in Raleigh, North Carolina.
 Equipped with comprehensive knowledge and specialized tools, we conduct meticulous inspections, confirming the infestation and devising effective strategies to alleviate the situation.

 Signs You Have Termites in Wall Voids or Other Spaces Indoors

 Detecting the presence of termites hiding within your walls requires keen observation and awareness of specific signs, especially when identifying drywood termites and their elusive activities.

 Drywood termites leave behind a telltale clue of their presence: fecal pellets.
 These tiny droppings, resembling elongated rice grains or sawdust, hold significant diagnostic value.

 As these termites tunnel through the wood within your walls, they meticulously deposit these pellets, often accumulating in small piles near their entry points or beneath infested areas.
 The sight of these distinct fecal pellets serves as a strong indication of an ongoing drywood termite infestation, prompting the need for immediate attention and professional intervention.